hrakaroo/glob-library-java/README.md

 ## Key Features

-- Zero library dependencies (we depend on junit for testing and jmp for benchmarking, but the final artifact has no dependencies)
+- Zero library dependencies (we depend on junit for testing and jmh for benchmarking, but the final artifact has no dependencies)
 - Low memory footprint
 - Compiled matchers are thread safe.